JosephParish/Coding-Projects/README.md

 Semester 2:

-  3. CRUD web server and client (Web, REST) - Made a Server for a client to Create, Retrieve, Update and Delete data (on mountains and their height, location, etc)
+  3. CRUD web server and client (Web, REST) - Made a Server for a client to Create, Retrieve, Update and Delete data (on mountains and their height, location, etc).
   4. NLP for grammar checking (AI, Declaritive Programing) - Made a NLP that could detect if a sentence didnt make sense or was grammatically inncorrect by looking at its composition.

 Personal: